José Rizal: Legacy and remembrance

 Rizal, through his reading of Morga and other western historians, knew of the genial image of Spain's early relations with his people.
 In his writings, he showed the disparity between the early colonialists and those of his day, with the latter's injustices giving rise to Gomburza and the Philippine Revolution of 1896.

 The English biographer, Austin Coates, and writer, Benedict Anderson, believe that Rizal gave the Philippine revolution a genuinely national character; and that Rizal's patriotism and his standing as one of Asia's first intellectuals have inspired others of the importance of a national identity to nation-building.
+Rizal envisioned a Philippines where all Filipinos, regardless of their ethnic or social background, could live together in peace and harmony.

 The Belgian researcher Jean Paul "JP" Verstraeten authored several books about Jose Rizal: Rizal in Belgium and France, Jose Rizal's Europe, Growing up like Rizal (published by the National Historical Institute and in teacher's programs all over the Philippines), Reminiscences and Travels of Jose Rizal and Jose Rizal "Pearl of Unselfishness".
 He received an award from the president of the Philippines "in recognition of his unwavering support and commitment to promote the health and education of disadvantaged Filipinos, and his invaluable contribution to engender the teachings and ideals of Dr. Jose Rizal in the Philippines and in Europe".

 One of the greatest researchers about Rizal nowadays is Lucien Spittael.

-Several titles were bestowed on him: "the First Filipino", "Greatest Man of the Brown Race", among others.
-The Order of the Knights of Rizal, a civic and patriotic organization, boasts of dozens of chapters all over the globe.Order of the Knights of Rizal - website of the Malaya chapter, Chicago, Illinois There are some remote-area religious sects who venerate Rizal as a Folk saint collectively known as the Rizalista religious movements, who claim him as a sublimation of Christ.
-In September 1903, he was canonized as a saint in the Iglesia Filipina Independiente, however, it was revoked in the 1950s.
+Rizal enjoys a contemporary following from various groups collectively known as the Rizalistas.
+The Order of the Knights of Rizal, a civic and patriotic organization, boasts of dozens of chapters all over the globe.
+There are some remote-area religious sects who venerate Rizal as a Folk saint collectively known as the Rizalista religious movements, who claim him as a sublimation of Christ.
+In September 1903, he was canonized as a saint in the Philippine Independent Church, however, it was revoked in the 1950s.

 Species named after Rizal

 José Rizal was imprisoned at Fort Santiago and soon after he was banished at Dapitan where he plunged himself into studying nature.
 He was then able to collect a number of species of various classes: insects, butterflies, amphibians, reptiles, shells, snakes, and plants.

 Rizal sent many specimens of animals, insects, and plants for identification to the (Anthropological and Ethnographical Museum of Dresden), Dresden Museum of Ethnology.
 It was not in his interest to receive any monetary payment; all he wanted were scientific books, magazines and surgical instruments which he needed and used in Dapitan.

 During his exile, Rizal also secretly sent several specimens of flying dragons to Europe.
 He believed that they were a new species.
 The German zoologist Benno Wandolleck named them Draco rizali after Rizal.
 However, it has since been discovered that the species had already been described by the Belgian-British zoologist George Albert Boulenger in 1885 as Draco guentheri.

-There are three animal species that Rizal personally collected specimens of, and were posthumously named after him:
+There are three animal species that Rizal personally collected specimens of and that were posthumously named after him: